riban-bw/lone_working/README.md

 ```

 If the service is stopped, e.g. with ctrl+c, it saves its current list of users, supervisors and sessions.
 When it restarts it restores these.

-# User Guide

-There are two types of user:

-- Monitored user - A person working alone that needs to check in regularly to ensure they remain healthy and safe
-- Supervisor - A person who will be notified if a monitored user has failed to check in

-There may be any quantity of monitored users and supervisors and each monitored user can select any quantity of available supervisors for their monitored session.

-## Monitored User Workflow

-### First time configuration
-- Install Telegram App on mobile device (Android phone, iPhone, etc.)
-- Create Telegram account and log in on mobile device
-- Start chat with bot (system admin should provide bot name)
-- Press `START` button to start the bot connection
-- Change the notification sound for the chat to be destinctive:
-  - Press _hamburger_ menu
-  - Select "Mute"
-  - Select "Customize"
-  - Select "Sound"
-  - Choose distinctive sound - it is recommended this is loud and long to avoid missing notifications
-### Each lone working session
-Within the lone working chat in Telegram:
-- Press `Start monitored session (/begin)` option in menu - you should receive a notification listing available supervisors
-- Press the numeric link next to each supervisor you wish to add to the session - you should receive a notification after each supervisor is added, listing the supervisors monitoring the session
-- Periodically a `💚 Are you /okay?` notification will be sent to the chat - press the `/okay` link in the message or the `/okay` menu option to acknowledge the notification
-- The `🧡 Are you /okay?` notification will repeat periodically (every 4 minutes by default) until acknowledged.
-Note the repeated messages have an orange heart.
-- After a number of repeated notifications (3 times by default) you will start to receive `❤️ Alert sent to supervisors!
-Are you /okay?` notifications which will continue at the same repeat rate until you acknowledge
-- If there are no supervisors available the red heart messages will just say, `❤️ Are you /okay?`
-- You will receive a message if a user that is supervising your session logs off - This will include an alert indication if there are no more users supervising your session
-- Press `Start monitored session (/begin)` to see list of available supervisors and list those supervising your session - this does not effect the current session
-- Press `End monitored session (/end)` to end the monitored session - all users supervising the session receive a notification that the session has ended

-## Supervisor Workflow
-### First time configuration
-- Install Telegram App on mobile device (Android phone, iPhone, etc.)
-- Create Telegram account and log in on mobile device
-- Start chat with bot (system admin should provide bot name)
-- Press `START` button to start the bot connection
-- Change the notification sound for the chat to be destinctive:
-  - Press _hamburger_ menu
-  - Select "Mute"
-  - Select "Customize"
-  - Select "Sound"
-  - Choose distinctive sound - it is recommended this is loud and long to avoid missing notifications
-### Each lone working session
-Within the lone working chat in Telegram:
-- Press `Start supervising (/supervise)` option in menu - you should receive a notification confirming you are now a supervisor (or that you were already logged in as a supervisor)
-- You will receive a notification when a user adds you to a monitored session
-- You will receive an `⚠️ ALERT: <user's name> has not responded! /handle_xxxxxx` alert if a user has failed to acknowledge several notifications (default 46 minutes since last acknowledgement) - This will repeat until the user acknowledges their alert (default every 4 minutes)
-- Press the `/handle` link to notify all supervising users that you are responding to the alert
-- Press `Stop supervising (/unsupervise)` to log out and stop monitoring any sessions - any users that you are supervising will be notified that you have stopped supervising them

 # Possible enhancements
 - Ability for supervisor to list users they are supervising